Neo23x0/yarGen/README.txt

-  -l size         Minimal string length to consider -rm             Recursive scan of malware directories -rg             Recursive scan of goodware directories -fs dir         Max file size to analyze (default: 2000000) -rc maxstrings  Maximum number of strings per rule (intelligent filtering
+  -l size         Minimal string length to consider -rm             Recursive scan of malware directories -rg             Recursive scan of goodware directories -ie	          Ignore the extension of the files and analyze all -fs dir         Max file size to analyze (default: 2000000) -rc maxstrings  Maximum number of strings per rule (intelligent filtering
                   will be applied) (default: 20)